-- Peel the lemons carefully to get the yellow zest part but not the pithy white part.
+- Peel the lemons carefully to get the yellow zest, not the pithy white part.
 It doesn’t matter if your strips are even, as no one will see them.

 - Put them in a quart mason jar and fill 3/4 full of vodka.
 Use good vodka.
 Well, that’s true of any cocktail.
 Buy the best alcohol you can afford, as it makes a difference.

 - Steep the lemon peels in a dark place for a week or so.
-Then, in our truck camper, I put it on the bottom shelf of our pantry and tucked a bag of powdered sugar around it to keep it safe.
+In our truck camper, I put it on the bottom shelf of our pantry and tucked a bag of powdered sugar around it to keep it safe.
 If you forget about it like I did, don’t worry; it’ll be more lemony.

 - Strain out the peels and then fill the rest of the quart jar with simple syrup.

 - Wait for another week.
 I know it’ll just about kill you, all the waiting!